google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 Look for these things as we go through another example.
 We're going to assume that you've already received or retrieved message data as described in the last section.
 Now let's look at what to do with it.

 Start with a basic push event handler.
 The `waitUntil()` method returns a Promise that resolves to the notification data.

     self.addEventListener('push', function(event) {
-      event.waitUntil(
-        // Get the message data somehow and return a Promise.
-      )
+      const promiseChain = getData(event.data)
       .then(data => {
-        // Do something with the data.
+        // Do something with the data
-      })
+      });
+      event.waitUntil(promiseChain);
     });